panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 #### Drawbacks

 *Entry barrier*
-You have [to make sense of hooks](https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889) before using them.
-Hooks rely on closures, so you have to [know them well](/simple-explanation-of-javascript-closures/) too.
+Hooks are slighly counter-intuitive, thus you have [to make sense of them](https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889) before usage.
+Hooks rely on closures, so be sure to [know them well](/simple-explanation-of-javascript-closures/) too.

 *Imperative*
 With hooks, you still have to use an imperative approach to perform data fetching.